jonnor/agree/README.md

 Usecases

+- HTTP REST apis: specifying behavior, validating request, consistent error handling
 - [NoFlo](http://noflojs.org) components: verifying data on inports, specifying component behavior
-- HTTP REST apis: specifying behavior, validating request, consistent error handling
-- Abstractions: multiple implementations of same interface fully described
+- Interfaces: multiple implementations of same interface fully described

 ## Status

 **Experimental** as of January 2016.

-* Functions, method and simple class invariants work
+* Functions, method and class invariants work
+* Support for asyncronous functions using Promise (ES6/A+ compatible)
-* Contracts can be used to defined interface
+* Contracts can reusable, and used to define interfaces with multiple implementations
 * Some proof-of-concept documentation and testing tools exists
 * Library has not been used in any real applications yet

 High-level TODO:

-* Add async support; Promises and node.js style callbacks
-* Add more helpers for debugging/testing/documentation
+* Add more tests for core functionality
+* Do use-case exploration of a browser/frontend example
+* Remove CoffeeScript as run-time dependency
+* Setup build automated tests for browser
+* Stabilize and document the testing and documentation tools
 * Add support for more types of invariants, including on properties

 For details see TODO/FIXME/XXX/MAYBE comments in the code.

+## Installing

+Add Agree to your project using [NPM](http://npmjs.org)

+    npm install --save agree

 ## Examples